texstudio-org/texstudio/utilities/manual/source/editing.md

 Tables/Remodel Table Using Template\".

 Now you can select a template which defines the formatting of the table.
-A number of templates are predefined by txs:
+A number of templates are predefined by TXS:

 -   fullyframed\_firstBold
 -   fullyframed\_longtable